sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 </call-out>

 5. Select the exit criteria for this series.
-You can choose from "Contacts will leave the series one they've received all the emails" or "Contacts will leave the series if they no longer meet the entry criteria".
+You can choose from "Contacts have received all emails in the automation" or "Contacts no longer meet the entry criteria".

 <call-out>

-If you select “no longer meet entry criteria”, before each email in your series sends, Automation will check to make sure each recipient is still on the entry criteria list.
+If you select “no longer meet entry criteria”, before each email in your series sends, Twilio SendGrid will check to make sure each recipient is still on the entry criteria list or segment.
 If they aren’t, they won’t get the email.
 For more information on deleting contacts or removing them from lists, see [Create and Manage Contacts]({{root_url}}/ui/managing-contacts/create-and-manage-contacts/#edit-or-remove-contacts-from-a-list).

 </call-out>